npmcdn-to-unpkg-bot/robyremzy.github.io/_posts/2014-11-30-besoin-de-visa.md

 ###One time, on a domestic flight###
 I was very late but just in time to be loaded (~20 passengers).
 In a hurry the cute stewardess guide me inside the plane.<br>
 Be myself, stand-up in front of two raw of impatient people in the air plain, staring at me or busy on their iStuff
-one guy: Ah finaly!... and then the unexpected: everybody applaused!...<br>
+one guy: Ah finaly!...
+and then the unexpected: everybody applaused!...
 I did blush! and say something that i don't remember, odds 50%stupide or funny.<br>
 <br>
 *I did learn from MythBuster that a commercial flight is fully loaded of their passengers in less than 15min.*  <br>
 <br>
-You are ready to back pack and fasten your seatbelt now.
+You are ready to backpack and fasten your seatbelt now.